Overview

 This will now be used as the default layout used for all your pages.
 We'll discuss overriding this later on in the guide.

-We just made a template for our home page, but for our individual blog posts, we're going to want a different layout for those pages.
+We just made a layout for our home page, but for our individual blog posts, we're going to want a different layout for those pages.
 So what do we do?
-Just create a new template!
+Just create a new layout!

-Create a blog.html in src/templates/ and include this code in it.
+Create a blog.html in src/layouts/ and include this code in it.

 <html>